What is a Instagram dashboard?

 Media Comments is the total count of comments made on your social media content.

 What type of visualization works best on an Instagram dashboard?

 When you are picking your data visualizations, it’s important to understand what the goal of your dashboard is.
-Are you building a dashboard to quickly and easily understand your metrics or are you looking to dig deep into dimensionality and segmentation?
+Are you building a social media dashboard to quickly and easily understand your metrics or are you looking to dig deep into dimensionality and segmentation?
 The visualization types you pick will be dependent on the type of exploration you are ready to do with your metrics.